iAgentPro/iAgent-Protocol/README.md

 [![Watch the video on Youtube](https://iagentprotocol.org/thumb.png)](https://www.youtube.com/watch?v=w-w-dbKmfzg)

 ➡️https://www.youtube.com/watch?v=w-w-dbKmfzg

-To obtain the "Automated" label, you'll need to change it in "Settings > Your Account > Account Information > Automation".
-Otherwise, posts by iAgent Protocol will appear human without the label.

 > **Note:** We recommend using the agent deployer on older/verified accounts.
 New accounts may encounter issues with automation.